 This person also made videos, created their own blog, and posted on social media, even going as far as to admit they routinely ripped down The Gnostic Movement’s posters.
 In one comment they stated “I would love to know what I can do… other than ripping down their posters wherever I can.” and in another that they wished they could conjure demonic entities to send at Mark.

 The unscientific and bigoted anti-cult movement — whose past is littered with the types of criminal activity they often illegitimately accuse spiritual groups of perpetrating — , was used by a minute percentile (0.01%) of The Gnostic Movement’s former attendees to whip up grossly defamatory lies about Belzebuub and The Gnostic Movement.
 What Belzebuub and The Gnostic Movement experienced is just one of many examples of how anti-cult ideology is being used to radicalize individuals against harmless groups.
 These individuals — who often have a history of mental health issues — are being used to suppress many alternative forms of thought and opinion, even those with histories that span thousands of years.

-You can read a detailed rebuttal of the false claims made against Belzebuub and The Gnostic Movement here.
+You can read a detailed rebuttal of the false claims made against Belzebuub and The Gnostic Movement here and here.